Cosmetology Instructor Training

 - Mindful Teaching

-Delta Tech is approved by the United States Department of Education to participate in the Federal Financial Aid Program.
+- DTC is approved by the U.S. Department of Education to participate in federally-funded financial aid programs.

 Delta Technical College is licensed by the Mississippi Commission on Proprietary Schools and College Registration, Certificate No. C-624.
 Licensure indicates only that minimum standards have been met; it is not an endorsement or guarantee of quality.
 Delta Technical College is authorized for operation as a postsecondary educational institution by the Tennessee Higher Education Commission.